 ABOUT ME

 The human mind and brain have always fascinated me.
 I earned a PhD in philosophy from the University of Warwick (UK) and Paris (France), with a dissertation on perception and hallucinations.
-After that, I worked in academia as a researcher and lecturer for almost a decade, specializing in the philosophy of psychology and psychiatry.
+After that, I worked in academia as a researcher and lecturer for several years, specializing in the philosophy of psychology and psychiatry.

 After years in academia, trapped in a cycle of overwork and underachievement, and a lifetime of not understanding why I couldn’t do things most people found easy (locate my keys, make phone calls, get to places on time…) while doing things most people find difficult (getting a PhD, repeatedly moving to a new country…), my ADHD diagnosis changed everything for me.
 Coaching was a big part of this process: through coaching, I learned to harness my strengths, clarify my goals, and find productivity strategies that work for me.
 I learned how to work with my brain, not against it.